dadrian/dadrian.io/content/blog/posts/security-teams-are-not-a-lottery-ticket/index.md

 aggregate, the security outcomes will be positive.
 For some particularly technically competent teams in high-tech, relatively straightforward product organizations, this can work out.
-But in many cases, it just feels like progress because the activity is high, and yet there’s no actual change in the zero to one---the fundamental underlying security problems all still exist exactly the same as they did before.
+But in many cases, it just feels like progress because the activity is high, and yet there’s no actual change in the zero-to-one---the fundamental underlying security problems all still exist exactly the same as they did before.
 Bottom-up security work without an end state is more portfolio thinking.
 Every engineer and project is a bet, and the team is hoping that success emerges statistically.
 This is rational only if you believe outcomes are fundamentally unpredictable and not engineerable.

 Ironically, the “Secure by Design” push from CISA during the Biden administration, while an optimistic view of the future where products cannot